alisaro/ConcurrentProgramming/README.md

 three parts of a query operation are expressed in source code.
 The example uses a collection Student as a data source.

-* ForLoop.cs  Simple parallelism For Loop
+* ForLoop.cs  Simple Parallelism.For Loop
   * This program execute the same code in serial mode and with parallel for loop threads.
 As is normal to wait, the result of time is less in part ParallelFor because different threads
 calculate the multiplication in each iteration.